CMLKevin/pigeon-banking/REPLIT_DEPLOYMENT.md

 ### Automatic Schema Initialization

-PhantomPay automatically creates all necessary tables and indexes when the application starts.
+Pigeon Banking automatically creates all necessary tables and indexes when the application starts.
 No manual SQL setup required!

 ### Database Management Tools